We take a look at this diabetic drug that some researchers think may slow down aging.

 Metformin and aging

-Some researchers such as Dr. Nir Barzili believe that metformin may prove useful as a way to slow down aging and is leading a clinical trial called TAME to find out if it can.
+Some researchers, such as Dr. Nir Barzilai, believe that metformin may prove useful as a way to slow down aging and is leading a clinical trial called TAME to find out if it can.
 We talked to him about his interest in metformin in the “We Can Live Healthier for Longer” interview.

 Metformin side effects

 Taking metformin can cause mild side effects, including diarrhea, nausea, stomach pain, heartburn, and gas.
 More serious potential side effects include lactic acidosis and hypoglycemia (low blood sugar).
 You should consult your doctor if you experience any side effects and before considering taking metformin.